-The Health and Social Care Committee raises serious concerns about NHS Digital’s ability to protect patient data, in its report into Memorandum of understanding on data-sharing between NHS Digital and the Home Office.
+The Health and Social Care Committee raises serious concerns about NHS Digital’s ability to protect patient data, in its report on Memorandum of understanding on data-sharing between NHS Digital and the Home Office.

 Protecting patient data

 Confidentiality lies at the heart of good medical practice and patients share data, including their addresses, with clinicians in good faith that this will be held in strict confidence.
 There are serious concerns about the ability of NHS Digital’s leadership to act as the steward of this non clinical data.
 So says the Health and Social Care Committee in its report into the MOU that exists between the Home Office, the Department of Health and Social Care and NHS Digital regarding tracing immigration offenders.
 The Committee is not satisfied that the Chair and Chief Executive of NHS Digital have been sufficiently robust in upholding the interests of patients, understanding the ethical principles underpinning confidentiality, or in maintaining the necessary degree of independence from Government.

 Request to suspend involvement in the MoU denied